FeloXbit/Ethereum-Block-Analytics/README.md

  ```

-   - You set actual values like this in `terraform.tfvars`:
+   - I set actual values like this in `terraform.tfvars`:

   ```hcl
 credentials            = "./top-design-455621-h9-66e5948e961a.json"